Optically Stimulated Luminescence Laboratory

 Instrument Development: ODIN

 Optical Dating Instrument (ODIN) is a prototype miniature luminescence instrument for in situ OSL dating of regolith on the surface of Mars.
-Developed with funding from a NASA PIDDP project, the instrument allows stimulation with blue and IR diodes, irradiation with an X-ray source, heating to 150°C, and detection of the UV emission with a photomultiplier tube.
-It is portable and suitable for field measurements, but sensitivity and precision are not sufficient for use in regular applications.
+Developed with funding from a NASA PIDDP project, the instrument allows stimulation with blue and IR diodes, irradiation with an X-ray source, heating to 150 °C, and detection of the UV emission with a photomultiplier tube.
+It is portable and suitable for field measurements, but sensitivity and precision are as yet insufficient for use in regular applications.

 Optical Dating Instrument (ODIN).